Master of Public Health

 Credits 3

-The practicum is designed to provide MPH students with the opportunity to integrate the knowledge and skills developed during their academic program in a structured, supervised, real-world professional setting under the direction of a site supervisor (preceptor) in a public health or social service agency and program faculty.
-Requires a project proposal approved by the department and a final report.
+The practicum is designed to provide MPH students with the opportunity to integrate the knowledge and skills developed during their academic program in a structured, supervised, real- world professional setting under the direction of a site supervisor (preceptor) in a public health or social service agency and program faculty.
+This course requires a project proposal approved by the department and a final report.
 Minimum: 135 hours.